Germline mutation: Clinical implications

 Different germline mutations can affect an individual differently depending on the rest of their genome.
-A dominant mutation only requires 1 mutated gene to produce the disease phenotype, while a recessive mutation requires both alleles to be mutated to produce the disease phenotype.
-For example, if the embryo inherits an already mutated allele from the father, and the same allele from the mother underwent an endogenous mutation, then the child will display the disease related to that mutated gene, even though only 1 parent carries the mutant allele.
+A dominant mutation only requires a single mutated gene to produce the disease phenotype, while a recessive mutation requires both alleles to be mutated to produce the disease phenotype.
+For example, if the embryo inherits an already mutated allele from the father, and the same allele from the mother underwent an endogenous mutation, then the child will display the disease related to that mutated gene, even though only one parent carries the mutant allele.
 This is only one example of how a child can display a recessive disease while a mutant gene is only carried by one parent.
 Detection of chromosomal abnormalities can be found in utero for certain diseases by means of blood samples or ultrasound, as well as invasive procedures such as an amniocentesis.
 Later detection can be found by genome screening.

 Cancer

-Mutations in tumour suppressor genes or proto-oncogenes can predispose an individual to developing tumours.
+Mutations in tumour suppressor genes or proto-oncogenes can predispose an individual to developing tumors.
 It is estimated that inherited genetic mutations are involved in 5-10% of cancers.
-These mutations make a person susceptible to tumour development if the other copy of the oncogene is randomly mutated.
+These mutations make a person susceptible to tumor development if the other copy of the oncogene is randomly mutated.
 These mutations can occur in germ cells, allowing them to be heritable.
 Individuals who inherit germline mutations in TP53 are predisposed to certain cancer variants because the protein produced by this gene suppresses tumors.
 Patients with this mutation are also at a risk for Li–Fraumeni syndrome.
 Other examples include mutations in the BRCA1 and BRCA2 genes which predispose to breast and ovarian cancer, or mutations in MLH1 which predispose to hereditary non-polyposis colorectal cancer.